OpenTTD/OpenTTD/readme.txt

 Tycoon Deluxe, written by Chris Sawyer.
 It attempts to mimic the original game as closely as possible while extending it with new features.

-OpenTTD is licensed under the GNU General Public License version 2.0.
-For more information, see the file 'COPYING'.
+OpenTTD is licensed under the GNU General Public License version 2.0, but includes some 3rd party software under different licenses.
+See the section "Licensing" below for details.

 2.0) Contacting
 ---- ----------